 B.A. in Elementary Education, Grace College; M.A. in Counseling, Grace College; Psy.D. in Clinical Pyschology, Adler School of Professional Pyschology

-Dr. Deb Musser has been a full-time/core faculty member in the Graduate Department of Counseling and Interpersonal Relations since 2007, having taught as a part-time instructor in the department for five years previous to that.
-Prof. Musser has a passion for instilling hope to hurting people and is especially interested in women's issues and social justice.
-Before joining the full-time faculty, she worked for twelve years in the Student Affairs Department at Grace College.
+Deb Musser has been a core faculty member in the Graduate Department of Counseling since 2007.
+Musser has a passion for instilling hope to hurting people and is especially interested in women's issues and social justice.
+Before joining the full-time faculty, she worked for 12 years in the Student Affairs Department at Grace College.
+Musser is now teaching part-time and is also the director of the Grace College Health and Counseling Offices.

 Diploma in Advanced German, Goethe Institute; B.A. in History, Grace College; M.Div., Grace Theological Seminary; D.Min. in Intercultural Studies, Grace Theological Seminary